 Reviews of 6.0L EGR Delete Kits

-It’s no surprise that EGR delete kits have numerous glowing reviews on Amazon.
+It’s no surprise that EGR delete kits have numerous glowing reviews online.
 After all, an aftermarket kit is an inexpensive way to increase performance, improve gas mileage and extend engine life.

 Not only does an EGR delete offer a long list of performance advantages but it also comes in an affordable package.
 Some of the most common reasons to remove an EGR valve are to increase horsepower, lower engine operating temperatures and improve fuel efficiency.

 The best part about buying one of these kits online is that you can get free shipping and install it yourself within a few hours.
 While some manufacturers recommend having a professional install it for you, it’s not impossible to do it yourself.

 An exhaust gas recirculation valve, more commonly known as EGR valve, is used primarily for reduction of NOx emissions, so this is an emissions control device.
 There are some negatives to the EGR system though, as excessive use of EGR results in soot in the intake system which can lead to short term failures and potential long-term issues as well.

 The EGR delete kit is legally only allowed for off-road use trucks, although you can be sure that many on-road trucks also use the EGR delete kit.

 A common EGR kit comes with 2 pipes, a pipe with that essentially serves as a plug for the normal EGR return route, and a straight pipe that replaces the EGR cooler.